frankrausch/Typographizer/README.md

 Thanks to Tony Allevato for the great article on [Strings, characters, and performance in Swift—a deep dive](https://medium.com/@tonyallevato/strings-characters-and-performance-in-swift-a-deep-dive-b7b5bde58d53).

 ## License
-Swift Typographizer is released under the MIT License.
+The Typographizer source code is released under the MIT License.
 Please view the LICENSE file for details.